ssb-ngi-pointer/manyverse/README.md

 > Timer starts when the connection is displayed on the Connections tab, and is
 > stopped when the Public tab has stopped showing indicator of new messages.

+First, generate the fixtures (see sections Before and After).

+Then, build and run Manyverse desktop:

 ```
 npm install
 ```